AtomDestiny/AtomDestiny/Plugins/UE5Coro/Docs/Cancellation.md

 ## Manual cancellation check

-If you're running in a tight loop without a natural co_await but want to poll for incoming cancellation requests, `co_await UE5Coro::YieldIfCanceled()` lets you process them manually.
+If you're running in a tight loop without a natural co_await but want to poll for incoming cancellation requests, `co_await UE5Coro::FinishNowIfCanceled()` lets you process them manually.

 * If the coroutine was not canceled, this will continue running **synchronously** and instantly.
 * If the coroutine was canceled, co_await will instead divert to cleanup, as usual.

-The return value of `YieldIfCanceled()` is copyable, reusable, but meaningless. co_awaiting it will behave the same regardless of which object is used, you cannot use it to listen to the cancellation of another coroutine.
+The return value of `FinishNowIfCanceled()` is copyable, reusable, but meaningless. co_awaiting it will behave the same regardless of which object is used, you cannot use it to listen to the cancellation of another coroutine.

-Cancellation will be processed normally: FCancellationGuard is respected, except for incoming `delete`s, etc.
+Cancellation will be processed normally: FCancellationGuard is respected, except for incoming `delete`s, etc. It's usually pointless to co_await this if there's an active FCancellationGuard.

 Async mode cancellations are processed on the thread that co_awaited.
 Latent mode cancellations are always processed on the game thread.

+`UE5Coro::IsCurrentCoroutineCanceled()` is also available that simply returns a bool but does not process the cancellation.
+This function "sees through" FCancellationGuards and will return `true` if an incoming cancellation request is currently deferred.

+Prefer `co_await FinishNowIfCanceled();` to
+`if (IsCurrentCoroutineCanceled()) co_return;`.